2026 Update

 Min Growth10yr streak

 VIG focuses on companies with 10+ consecutive years of dividend growth.
 Lower yield than VYM but higher quality holdings.
-Think of it as a dividend aristocrats fund for the masses.

 How to Pick the Right ETF for You